Dog Food Nutrition

 Keeping all of these things in mind, you’re now ready to learn how to choose the best dog food for seniors.
 Here’s what you need to know:

-How To Choose The Best Dog Food For Seniors?
+How to Choose the Best Dog Food for Seniors?

 How Much Should You Feed Senior Dogs?

 How often you feed your senior dog depends on several factors.
 First and foremost, the number of meals your dog gets per day is determined by its energy needs and its size.
-Small and toy breeds generally do best with three smaller meals per day while larger dogs may be fine with two.
+Small and toy breeds generally do best with three smaller meals per day, while larger dogs may be fine with two.

 As your dog ages, however, you may notice that it eats less at a time, so it might be a good idea to make each meal a little smaller and add an extra one partway through the day.

 In terms of how much to feed your senior dog, again, that varies.
-Smaller dogs will still need more calories per pound of body weight than larger dogs to maintain their metabolisms, but you should account for some slow-down in that department.
+Smaller dogs will still need more calories per pound of body weight than larger dogs to maintain their metabolisms, but you should account for some slowdown in that department.
 Switching your dog to a senior dog food will help reduce the calories and you should follow the feeding recommendations on the package.

 What About Food Allergies And Sensitivities?